IgnAite-Showcase/IGN-SUM-2025/SOP/Standard-Operating-Procedure.md

 - SOPs are designed to ensure that employees or individuals perform tasks in a standardized way to achieve uniform results and maintain
 - quality, safety, and compliance with regulations.
 - They are widely used in various industries, including healthcare, manufacturing, education, and business operations.

+## Standards
+- Tools and Technologies

+## Operate
+- Certain ways you work.

+## Procedure
+- Detail Steps you follow.
+- How to do XXX? ->